 To increase the safety of lentivirus, the components necessary for virus production are split across multiple plasmids (3 for 2nd-generation systems, 4 for 3rd-generation systems).
 The components of both systems are as follows:

 - Lentiviral transfer plasmid encoding your insert of interest.
-This sequence is flanked by long terminal repeats (LTRs) that facilitate host genome integration.
-To improve safety, transfer vectors are all replication incompetent and may additionally contain a deletion in the 3'LTR, rendering the virus “self-inactivating” (SIN) after integration.
+The transgene sequence is flanked by long terminal repeat (LTR) sequences, which facilitate integration of the transfer plasmid sequences into the host genome.
+Typically it is the sequences between and including the LTRs that is integrated into the host genome upon viral transduction.
+Many lentiviral transfer plasmids are based on the HIV-1 virus.
+For safety reasons, transfer plasmids are all replication incompetent and may contain an additional deletion in the 3'LTR, rendering the virus “self-inactivating” (SIN) after integration.

 - Packaging plasmid(s)